- PD Scholarship: Looking Beneath the Surface Nov 4, 2019

-Dr. Metzgar's 2015-17 CPD Research Fellowship project is titled, Journalism with Purpose: Foreign Policy, Domestic Politics & U.S. International Broadcasting
+Metzgar's 2015-17 CPD Research Fellowship project was titled Journalism with Purpose: Foreign Policy, Domestic Politics & U.S. International Broadcasting and led to publication of Seventy Years of the Smith-Mundt Act and U.S. International Broadcasting: Back to the Future?

 In The News: